vladinson009/host-tattoo/README.md

 ### Error handling

+- demonstrating manual abort controller in case to prevent multiply requests(in useQuery abort controller happening under the hood)
 - showing error message on toast if error
 - data validation before send data to the server